 Pimple popping is a common behavior among those who have acne.
 It’s not a very problematic behavior, but it becomes problematic once scars start to form.
 Pimple scars can be challenging to get rid of.

 There are many over-the-counter and prescription treatments for acne.
 The most common treatments are topical creams, gels, or lotions that contain benzoyl peroxide, salicylic acid, or retinoids.
 These treatments can help unclog pores, reduce inflammation, and kill bacteria.

-When it comes to pimple scarring, it’s vital that you get treatment for them immediately.
+When it comes to pimple scarring, you must get treatment for them immediately.
 There are some robust pimple scar treatments found in various clinics.
 These treatments can remove any scars left by pimple marks by using non-invasive methods and technologies like a laser.
 Moreover, preventing acne in the first place is the best way to avoid this from happening.

 There are many over-the-counter and prescription treatments for eczema.
-Topical corticosteroids, antihistamines, moisturizers, and light therapy are the most common treatments.
+Topical corticosteroids, antihistamines, moisturizers, eczema cream, and light therapy are the most common treatments.

 Corticosteroids are the most commonly used treatment for eczema.
 They come in the form of creams, ointments, or pills.
 They help to reduce inflammation and itching.

 Antihistamines are another standard treatment for eczema.
 They can be taken orally or applied topically.
-Antihistamines work by blocking histamine, a substance that the body releases in response to an allergy.
+Antihistamines block histamine, a substance the body releases in response to an allergy.

 Moisturizers are used to treat eczema by keeping the skin hydrated.
 The most common type of moisturizer is petroleum jelly.
 In addition, light therapy is sometimes used to treat eczema.
 It involves exposing the skin to ultraviolet light.